Revizor: Testing Black-box CPUs against Speculation Contracts: Background: Contracts

+A contract is constructed from a combination of an observation and execution clauses.
+We first describe individual clauses, and then show how they form concrete contracts.

-\myparagraphnodot{Observation clauses:} \begin{itemize} \item \textit{MEM (Memory Address)}: exposes the addresses of loads and stores.
-Represents a data cache side-channel attack. \item \textit{CT (Constant-Time)}: MEM, but additionally exposes the program counter.
+\myparagraphnodot{Observation clauses:} \begin{itemize} \item \textit{MEM (Memory Address)}: exposes the addresses of data loads and stores.
+Represents a data cache timing side-channel attack. \item \textit{CT (Constant-Time)}: extends MEM by additionally exposing Program Counter.
 Represents both data and instruction cache attacks.
-Based on a typical threat model for constant-time programming (hence the name). \item \textit{CTR}: CT, but additionally exposes register values.
-Represents a cache attack in an execution environment that does not clear registers when switching security domains. \item \textit{ARCH (Architectural Observer)}: CTR, but additionally exposes the values loaded from memory.
-Represents a same-address-space attack, such as the threat model used in STT~\cite{STT2019}.
-In ARCH, only transiently loaded data is considered secret. \end{itemize}
+Based on a typical threat model for constant-time programming (hence the name), except it does not expose the execution time of variable-latency operations. \item \textit{ARCH (Architectural Observer)}: extends CT by additionally exposing the \emph{values} loaded from memory.
+Represents a same-address-space attack, such as assumed in the Speculative Taint Tracking paper~\cite{STT2019}. \end{itemize}